six-two/react-file2qr/README.md

 Use the `--help` flag to see some performance tweaking options (QR code size and delay between codes).

+`qrencode-server.min.py` is a minified version that can be faster transmitted to the target system via autotype / manually typing it.
+See the usage by calling it without parameters.

 ## React server